active-interest/seo-ultimate/readme.txt

 == Changelog ==

+= Version 3.9 (August 2, 2010) =
+* Feature: Added "Instant Post Propulsion" feature to Deeplink Juggernaut (new "Incoming Autolink Anchors" postmeta field)
+* Improvement: File Editor now limits .htaccess editing to super admins on multisite installations
+* Improvement: Deeplink Juggernaut no longer links webpages to themselves
+* Improvement: Deeplink Juggernaut's post/page dropdowns now include drafts; now you can build links to in-progress posts that automatically enable when the post is published!
+* Improvement: When a post/page is sent to the trash, autolinks pointing to it no longer disappear from the Deeplink Juggernaut interface
+* Improvement: Added a workaround for Firefox so that "Destination Type" dropdowns in Deeplink Juggernaut no longer get "stuck" on the incorrect value
+* Improvement: Miscellaneous aesthetic changes
+* Bugfix: Removed duplicate "title" attribute from "Deeplink Juggernaut" links
+* Bugfix: Fixed bug that caused "New window" option to enable itself on Deeplink Juggernaut autolinks
+* Bugfix: Contextual help dropdowns are now styled correctly in WordPress 3.0+
+* Bugfix: Contextual help dropdowns no longer generate 404 errors in WordPress 3.0+
+* Bugfix: Fixed invalid HTML in admin interface

 = Version 3.8 (July 30, 2010) =
 * Feature: Deeplink Juggernaut can now link directly to posts/pages (and custom post types) in addition to arbitrary URLs